-The generation of baby boomers that entered the workforce in the 1970s and 1980s are nearing retirement, and that means openings are available for those with the right farming qualifications.
+The generation of baby boomers that entered the workforce in the 1970s and 1980s is nearing retirement, meaning there are openings for those with the right farming qualifications.

-To make yourself more employable, you should acquire business and IT skills in addition to gaining a scientific and technological understanding of the industry, he advises.
-A good degree, especially one that includes a year gaining practical experience and contacts in the industry, will give you an advantage.
+To make yourself more employable, you should acquire business and IT skills in addition to gaining a sound scientific and technological understanding of an industry that is becoming increasingly more technical.
+A good degree, especially one that includes a year gaining practical experience and establishing contacts in the industry, will give you an advantage.

 Alternatively, consultancy and sales roles are available in areas such as animal nutrition or the agri-pharmaceutical industry, where you'll be advising clients but typically employed by a commercial manufacturer or supplier.

-According to Grace, while there is a shortage of people in the 20 to 40 age group within the sector, the agriculture jobs market in the UK is still extremely competitive.
+While there's a shortage of people in the 20 to 40 age group within the sector, the agriculture jobs market in the UK is still extremely competitive.
 Because of this, it's important to take advantage of any available training opportunities.

-If you studied an unrelated subject at university, you may wish to explore specialist farm management courses and other related agricultural subjects as you search postgraduate courses.
+If you studied an unrelated subject at university, you may wish to consider specialist farm management courses and other related subjects.
+Search postgraduate courses in agriculture.

 To find out more about the qualifications you'll need, see how to get an environmental job.

-As an industry, farming and agriculture faces many significant obstacles that are vitally important for the wider society - notably the increasing demand for food as the global population grows.
-Talented new graduates could be the ones to overcome them.
+The farming and agriculture industry faces many significant obstacles that are vitally important for society as a whole - notably the increasing demand for food as the global population grows.
+Talented graduates could be the solution to overcoming these obstacles.

-As with any job sector, having relevant work experience is important in securing a permanent role, so it's worth spending a summer as a farmer's apprentice or undertaking an agricultural internship with a company such as John Deere.
+For most graduate roles, having relevant work experience is important in securing a permanent job, so it's worth spending a summer as a farmer's apprentice or undertaking an agricultural internship.